 Pros & Cons

 Like everything, including the most perfect of products, there are always some pros and some cons.
-Some might come from personal preferences; others might me more consensual in nature.
+Some might come from personal preference; others might be more consensual in nature.
 Let’s take a quick look at them:

 - Very good feel;

 - Unique ball design;

 - Excellent ball performance (flight predictability, air flow and drag, bounce and durability);